 The New Zealand Mud Snail can easily be confused with various native species, although its shell is narrower, longer, and has 7 to 8 whorls than native species'.
 These are grey to dark brown in colour and about six millimetres long.
 The shell opening is round to slightly oval and, if the snail is held tip down with the shell opening toward you, the opening will appear on the left.

 Where it has been found

-New Zealand Mud Snail was introduced to the Great Lakes in 1991 and, more recently, was identified on the west coast of Canada in 2006.
+New Zealand Mud Snail was introduced to the Great Lakes in 1991.
+In British Columbia, this species has been reported in Port Alberni on the west coast of Vancouver Island.